Azimovich41/aziz_portfolio/README.md

 Using a 3-year database from the (https://nsrdb.nrel.gov/) website, predict future GHI (Global Horizontal Irradiance) values, one of the key parameters for solar panels, for specific coordinates.

 ### [Project 2: Heart Risk Classifier](https://github.com/Azimovich41/aziz_portfolio/blob/main/Project%202%20(DA%20%2B%20DS)/Heart%20Risk%20Classifier_02-Logistic-Regression-Project.ipynb)
 A classification model for predicting whether a patient shows signs of heart disease based on their physical characteristics (such as age, gender, cholesterol level, etc.).
-Source: https://archive.ics.uci.edu/ml/datasets/Heart

 ### [Project 3: Data Modeling & Optimization for Online Bookstore](https://github.com/Azimovich41/aziz_portfolio/tree/main/Project%203%20(DA))
 A comprehensive data modeling and optimization task involving database design for an online bookstore.
 The scenario requires creating conceptual, logical, and physical data models to manage books, authors, customers, and orders.